thierrydecker/learning_c/docs/system/PROCESSMANAGEMENT.md

 To the kernel, users and groups are mere integer values.

-Through the files ***/etc/paswd*** and ***/etc/group***, these integers are mapped to human-readable strings which Linux users are familiar, such as the user ***root*** or the group ***wheel*** (generally speaking, the Linux kernel has no interest in human-readable strings, and prefers to identify objects with integers.)
+Through the files ***/etc/paswd*** and ***/etc/group***, these integers are mapped to human-readable strings which Linux sers are familiar, such as the user ***root*** or the group ***wheel*** (generally speaking, the Linux kernel has no interest in human-readable strings, and prefers to identify objects with integers.)

 Each child process inherits its parent's user and group ownership.

 Each process is also part of a ***process group***, which simply expresses its relationship to other processes and should not be confused with the aforementioned user/group concept.

 Children normally belong to the same process group as their parents.

 In addition, when a shell starts up a pipeline (e.g., when a user enters ***ls | less***), all the commands in the pipeline go into the same process group.

 The notion of process group makes it easy to send signals or get information on an entire pipeline, as well as all children of the process in the pipeline.

 From the perspective of a user, a process group is closely related to a ***job***.